General Dynamics (GD) Dividend Report

 🟢 Dividend Growth Streak: 33 consecutive years

 These numbers tell a story of dependability.
-That forward yield of 2.20% doesn’t jump off the page, but when paired with a sub-40% payout ratio and over three decades of uninterrupted increases, it adds up to something better than flash—it adds up to trust.
+The forward yield of 1.72% sits below the company’s five-year average of 2.27%, which reflects a stock price that has appreciated meaningfully over the past year.
+When paired with a sub-39% payout ratio and over three decades of uninterrupted increases, the income profile adds up to something better than flash — it adds up to trust.

 Dividend Overview

 The dividend at General Dynamics is one of its most dependable traits.
 While some companies boast yields that are unsustainable or erratic, GD offers something more useful for patient investors: consistency.
-A 2.20% forward yield might not top the charts, but it’s steady, backed by a healthy balance sheet, and comes with low volatility.
-For long-term dividend investors, that’s exactly what you want to see.
+A 1.72% forward yield may not top income screeners, but it is steady, backed by a healthy balance sheet, and comes with low volatility.
+For long-term dividend investors, that combination is precisely what matters.

-With 33 straight years of growth, General Dynamics has solidified its place among the most reliable dividend payers in the market.
-That consistency doesn’t just come from profit alone.
-It’s supported by serious free cash flow—$4.24 billion in operating cash flow and $2.48 billion in levered free cash flow over the past year.
-The dividends paid over that same period?
-About $1.6 billion.
-Well covered, no stress.
+With 33 straight years of growth, General Dynamics has cemented its place among the most reliable dividend payers in the market.
+That consistency is not just the product of strong profits.
+It is supported by serious free cash flow generation, with $5.11 billion in operating cash flow and $3.36 billion in free cash flow over the trailing twelve months.
+The dividends paid over that same period represent a fraction of that output, leaving the coverage ratio firmly in comfortable territory with no balance sheet stress required to sustain it.

 Dividend Growth and Safety

 Capital allocation here is deliberate.
-The company isn’t loading up on debt to chase buybacks or acquisitions.
-It’s sticking to what it knows: delivering for governments, operating efficiently, and sharing the results with its shareholders.
-That approach has worked for decades, and it doesn’t look like it’s going to change anytime soon.
+General Dynamics is not loading up on debt to chase buybacks or acquisitions.
+It is sticking to what it knows: delivering for government customers, operating efficiently, and sharing the results with shareholders.
+That approach has worked for more than three decades of consecutive increases, and nothing in the current financial picture suggests it is about to change.

 Cash Flow Statement